MisanthropicBit/colorise/README.rst

 .. image:: https://pypip.in/license/colorise/badge.png
     :target: https://pypi.python.org/pypi/colorise/

-Provides cross-platform text coloring for consoles, useful functions and a nestable color format syntax.
+``colorise`` provides cross-platform text coloring for consoles, some useful functions and a nestable color format syntax that supports Python's (2.6+) string formatting.

-``colorise`` has been tested with Python 2.6, 2.7, 3.2 and 3.3.
+``colorise`` has been tested with Python 2.6, 2.7, 3.2 and 3.3, and the following terminals: iTerm 2.1.4, Terminal.app 2.6.1 (361.1) and the Windows console (?).

 .. image:: https://raw.githubusercontent.com/MisanthropicBit/colorise/master/demo/colorise_demo.gif
     :alt: Demo of colorise